fractalate/pakrypt/README.md

 npm run dev
 ```

-## Design Materials

-### Technology

-* JavaScript (NodeJS)
-  - TypeScript
-* React
-* Tailwind
-* Maybe try IndexDB?
-* Cryptographic Libraries

-### Architecture

-Four main components of this application:

-* Data manager UI.
-* Dada model that the UI manager uses.
-  - Object structure in JavaScript/JSON.
-  - How it's serialized to bytes?
-Or to strings or to whatever storage?
-* Encryption scheme.
-* Persistence scheme.

-### Minimalistic Style

-* When you view the app, it's has just enough design to distinguish it from other apps.
-* One way to initiate all activities
-  - Early thoughts are a text box, "type help to get help" placeholder.
-  - "new" to create a new record.
-  - Type what I want to find what I want.
-  - Create, search, view, modify, and delete records.
-  - Locks us into English.
-* Mobile design first, but consider Desktop as well.
-* Dark modes.

 ## TODO

-* [x] Show version and license information somewhere.
+Big features:

+* [ ] Storage options.
-* [ ] Figure out build process with alternate "base" in vite.config.js.
+* [ ] Tests.

+Small features:

 * [ ] New file.
+* [ ] X to clear in search bar.
 * [ ] Add confirm steps when overwriting things (paks).
 New pak, copy pak, import pak.

-* [x] Password delete/confirm process should be cleaner.

-* [ ] Can I navigate the page with arrow keys?
 * [ ] Escape to go to search.
+* [ ] Title case general fields, no title case password fields.

+Finer details:

 * [ ] Audit the ov's.
 * [ ] Audit `==` vs `===`.
-* [x] Whole app styling.
-* [ ] Maybe have some persistent visual about the locked state of the pak to keep the status visible when the "Locked" or similar text in the search bar is covered by a search.
+* [ ] Audit navigation within the app.
+I've gotten stuck with the tab and unable to proceed with KB only.
 * [ ] Monthly code review until 1.0 go-live.
 (3 places for version number)
-* [x] Rotating salt on save.
+* [ ] TODO hunting codebase.

+Release:

+* [ ] Wrap up README.md.
+* [ ] Prepare a web front: www.pakrypt.com
+  - [ ] Main copy.
+  - [ ] Release details.
+  - [ ] Detailed user guide.
+* [ ] Detailed developer/hosting guide.
+* [ ] Version 1.0.0.
+* [ ] Host on: app.pakrypt.com
+* [ ] Figure out build process with alternate "base" in vite.config.js.
+* [ ] An automatic release process for myself.

+Stretch goals:

+* [ ] Can I navigate the page with arrow keys?
+* [ ] Maybe have some persistent visual about the locked state of the pak to keep the status visible when the "Locked" or similar text in the search bar is covered by a search.
 * [ ] Disable "View Saved Logins" in firefox.
+* [ ] Save scroll position in main page when viewing other pages.
+Modal tag?